amethyst/rustrogueliketutorial/book/src/chapter_62.md

 ## Tool-tips

-We've still got one issue to handle.
+We've still got an issue to handle.
 If you mouse-over an item, it displays its actual name - rather than its obfuscated name.
 Open up `gui.rs`, and we'll fix that.
 Fortunately, it's pretty easy now that we've built the name framework!
 We can remove names altogether from the ECS structures, and just pass the entity and ECS to the `get_item_display_name` to obtain a name for the entity:

 ```rust
 fn draw_tooltips(ecs: &World, ctx : &mut Rltk) {